 The Query Letter Critique on Friday, November 6 is the rare chance to share your query letter with publishing professionals for completely objective feedback.
-This agent/editor team will be randomly assigned to participants (with the assurance that the team assigned to you will not include anyone you’re meeting with on Saturday, if applicable).
+This agents and editors will be randomly assigned to participants (with the assurance that the team assigned to you will not include anyone you’re meeting with on Saturday, if applicable).
 Their role in this activity is not to accept or reject; rather, their goal is to help you improve your work so you can shine on Saturday and/or in all future queries.
 But, who knows?
 If you submit a great query letter at this Friday Query Letter Critique session, one or both of the panel editors/agents might ask to see your work too!
 It happens often at our conferences.

 Note that you do NOT have to register for the Saturday pitch in order to register for the Friday query letter critique–maybe you want to just try out a query letter with some talented industry professionals and get their feedback with no pressure or stress, or maybe you want to improve your letter for future queries.
 These are excellent reasons to take advantage of this unique chance to get important feedback about a submission that is usually just a “yes” or “no” proposition.
 In fact, since we introduced this feature in 2013, most of our guest editors and agents have reported the query letter critique panel was their favorite activity and considered it a must-do for all participants who are serious about getting their best work out there.